-REPORT TO: Environment and Urban Renewal Policy and

-Performance Board

-DATE: 21st November 2012

-REPORTING OFFICER: Strategic Director, Policy and Resources

-PORTFOLIO: Economic Development / Environmental Sustainability

-SUBJECT: Liverpool City Region Covenant of Mayors and Climate
+REPORT TO: Executive Board DATE: 13 th December 2012 REPORTING OFFICER: Strategic Director Policy and Resources PORTFOLIOS: Environmental Sustainability and Economic Development SUBJECT: Liverpool City Region Covenant of Mayors and Climate Local WARDS: Borough Wide

-Local

-WARDS: Borough Wide

-1. 0 PURPOSE OF THE REPORT
+1.0 PURPOSE OF THE REPORT

-The report outlines the benefits and implications of signing up to two climate change commitments:

-- The EU Covenant of Mayors, which commits the Council to preparing a Sustainable Energy Action Plan (please see accompanying report on LCR SEAP) and taking action to reduce carbon emissions within the Borough and; - The Local Government Association's 'Climate Local' which requires commitments and actions in terms of both carbon reduction and adapting to future climate change. - 2.0 RECOMMENDATIONS: That the Board review the EU Covenant of Mayors and LGA 'Climate Local' pledges and recommend the signing of these to Executive Board.
+The report outlines the benefits and implications of signing up to two climate change commitments; the EU Covenant of Mayors, which commits the Council to preparing a Sustainable Energy Action Plan and taking action to reduce carbon emissions within the borough and the Local Government Association's 'Climate Local' which requires commitments and actions in terms of both carbon reduction and adapting to future climate change.
+The Environment and Urban Renewal PPB has considered and endorsed the approach.

+2.0 RECOMMENDATION: That Executive Board endorse that the Council signs the EU Covenant of Mayors and 'Climate Local'.